shuped/Angular-Viewer/README.md

  - Select "Install from .vsix"
  - Select the .vsix file from the build/ folder

-To build from source, install VSCode's publication/packaging utility `npm install -g vsce` and run `vsce package` in the root directory.
-This will create a .vsix binary in the root directory.
+To build from source, install VSCode's publication/packaging utility `npm install -g vsce` and run `vsce package` in the root directory

 ## Known Issues

-Closing the 2x1 bottom pane before closing all other panes creates an error state.
+Closing the 2x1 bottom pane before closing all other panes puts VSCode into an error state.
 This appears to be a reported vs code issue.

 ## Release Notes